KathyReid/datta-vic-2017/transcript.md

 * social space
 * public space

-User interfaces need to know which ocntext they're operating in.
+User interfaces need to know which context they're operating in.

 SLIDE: If I have time on HABER's levels of context